Inflammation vs. Infection. (Often confused)

 Link: Inflammation (From Wikipedia)

-Prominent examples of inflammation that do not involve necessarily infection:
+Prominent examples of inflammation that do not necessarily involve infection:

 Although infections and infections are sometimes seen as synonyms, it is pretty clear that many inflammation cases do not involve pathogens.